mr-poston-cs/apcsp-b/index.md

     - Watch Lecture and video from Khan Academy in the Supp.
 Res.; read Notes
     - **HW:** Start reading Chapter 7 in the book - through 7.2 tonight; answer questions in OneNote on Routers (will be up by end of school on Wed)
   - **Thu:** [TCP and IP]({{"/units/unit5/tcp_and_ip" | relative_url }})
-    - Watch Lecture, both Shorts on IP & TCP, and Khan Academy video on Packet, Routers and Reliability
+    - Watch Lecture, both Shorts on IP & TCP, and Khan Academy video on Packet, Routers and Reliability; read Notes
     - **HW:** Read 7.3 in the book; Questions may be in OneNote later on Wed/Thurs
   - **Fri:**
     - **HW:** Finish reading Chapter 7 in the book